-This analysis will add to the results obtained from the CHAOZ study; continuing one of the longest full-year record of baleen and odontocete whales, ice seals, walrus, vessels and airguns, and ice noise in the Chukchi Sea.
-These data are the only of their kind in the Chukchi lease area as they are concurrently collected with collocated oceanographic moorings; allowing for examination of the effects of oceanographic conditions on marine mammal distribution.
-Results from these ARCWEST recorders will not only increase the time series at this important area in the Chukchi Sea , but will also increase the geographic extent beyond this Icy Cape line.
+This analysis will add to the results obtained from the CHAOZ study, continuing one of the longest full-year records of baleen and odontocete whales, ice seals, walrus, vessels and airguns, and ice noise in the Chukchi Sea.
+These data are the only of their kind in the Chukchi lease area as they are concurrently collected with collocated oceanographic moorings, allowing for examination of the effects of oceanographic conditions on marine mammal distribution.
+Results from these ARCWEST recorders will not only increase the time series at this important area in the Chukchi Sea, but will also increase the geographic extent beyond this Icy Cape line.
+These results, along with those from CHAOZ and CHAOZ-X, will be presented by Crance at the 2016 Acoustical Society of America conference in November in Honolulu, HI.